How to Get Comfortable Sleeping with Back Pain

 Have you ever wondered why you wake up sore in the morning?
 Perhaps you’ve wondered why you have trouble getting comfortable at night or why you wake up feeling restless in the morning.
 When it comes to battling the discomfort of back pain, believe it or not, your mattress or sleeping position could be to blame.

 At Mattress Advisor, we set out to understand why a mattress of poor quality could be the cause of bodily aches and pains and how to fix problems like poor sleeping posture that occur when your unconscious.
 But we couldn’t do it alone.
+We’re experts in finding the best mattresses, but not as much when it comes to the medical intricacies of back pain.

 With the help of Dr. Scott Bautch, D.C., D.A.C.B.O.H., C.C.S.T, C.C.S.P., president of the American Chiropractic Association Council on Occupational Health and Dr. Travis Russell, D.C., Director of Chiro One Wellness Center of Naperville, we were able to solve our curiosities about how sleep is related to chiropractic health.